LinusLinusDev/Post-quantum-crypto/README.md

 ---

-Implementation of the GHH-Cryptosystem using the HNF as public key:
+Implementation of the GHH-Cryptosystem using the HNF as public key.

-Mapping an n-dimensional vector of integers onto a given lattice and encoding this point by adding an error.

-Recover the point and thus the vector using Babai's rounding procedure.

-Calculate the worst possible basis of the given lattice using the Nemhauser/Wolsey algorithm to obtain the Hermite normal form in its lower triangular form.

 ---